orosz-usgs/WQP_UI/README.md

 Water Quality Portal User Interface

-This application should be built using python 2.7.x.
-You also should have node installed on your development machine.
+This application should be built using python 2.7.x and node version > 8.x.x.

 You will need to create a config.py file in the `instance` directory.
 It should contain the following:
 ```python